vasirishi/RepData_PeerAssessment1/PA1_template.md

 #summary(Activity)
 ```

 ###Calculate the Mean total number of steps taken per day.

+The next step is to process the data to find the Mean and Median of the dataset.

 *Here is the code that measures the mean for the steps taken per day.*

 ```r
 MeanSteps <- mean(Activity$steps, na.rm = TRUE)